nadeemshaikk/js-coding-challanges-part2/Notes.md

 For freshers, emphasizing the **block-scoping** of `let` and `const` (as opposed to `var`'s function-scoping) and the **no-reassignment** rule for `const` (while clarifying the mutability of object/array contents) is paramount.
 These two concepts alone will prevent many common JavaScript bugs and lay a strong foundation for writing cleaner, more predictable React code.

-You got it\!
-Let's dive into the second crucial ES6+ concept for freshers learning React: **Arrow Functions**.

 ### 2\.
 Arrow Functions (`=>`)

 Arrow functions, introduced in ES6, provide a more concise syntax for writing function expressions and bring a significant change in how the `this` keyword behaves.
 They are ubiquitous in modern JavaScript, especially in React, so understanding them thoroughly is essential.